In order to establish a fact in a criminal trial it is usually necessary for an individual who personally witnessed it to give evidence as a witness.

 The general rule

 The general rule is that hearsay evidence is not admissible at trial.
 This is because the usual level of scrutiny is lost with hearsay evidence as the maker of the statement is not at Court to be cross-examined and assessed by the jury.
-However, there are some exceptions that we have outlined in our latest blog post.

 For more information about our crime team and the services they provide, please visit our Criminal Defence and Extradition page.